 3. Use marketing to reach more customers

 The simplest way to earn more revenue is to reach more customers, and the only way to reach more customers is through marketing.
-Make sure you have a good marketing plan in place to increase your restaurant’s reach.
+Make sure you have a good marketing plan in place to both increase sales volume and your restaurant's reach.
 One of the most efficient ways to attract more guests is through social media.
 Creating a good social media strategy will allow you to increase revenue at a low cost.

 Social reserve buttons, especially, are very effective for reaching more customers.
 The ability to reserve a table directly through a restaurant's Facebook and Instagram channels allows restaurants to convert their followers into customers at no added cost.